Everybody Grieves Different

 With grief, there are many layers - from numbness to confusion, yet sometimes relief may be present.
 When you acknowledge it, ask yourself whether you hold space for your feelings without judgement the way that your friends would.

-I can remember grieving the fact that I had to re-do college and go to university as all my friends were about to start their journey.
+I can remember grieving the fact that I had to re-do college, as all my friends were about to start their university journey.
 I had such a mixture of emotions especially discomfort that I was being left behind.
-Yet… I had gentle acceptance and peace from knowing that I could start again.
+Yet I had gentle acceptance and peace from knowing that I could start again.
 I was grateful to one of my friends, who was extremely supportive of the fact that I made that choice for myself.
-If anything, that support from my family and friends gave my greater peace.
+She acknowledged how proud she was of me, and that at our age owning that decision carried such grace and strength.
+I never forgot that and if anything, that support from my family and friends gave me greater peace to move on.

 Letting Go, Gently

 Now letting go is not the easiest thing to do.
-It’s something that has to be learnt slowly with compassion.
+It’s something that has to be learnt slowly with compassion for ourselves and for others we know going through it.
 We can hold on to moments, memories, or people because they shaped us or were very important in our lives.
-In time, we will begin to realise that releasing what no longer serves us doesn’t mean it wasn’t meaningful.
+In time, we will begin to realise that releasing it doesn’t mean it wasn’t meaningful.
 It just means we are honouring the season it belonged to.

 Permission to Heal

-Give yourself permission to heal without perfection and above all honesty.
+Give yourself permission to heal without perfection and above all, honesty.
 No matter what you’re feeling each day, be gentle with yourself.
 We’re only human.
-You should be able to heal at your pace and not needing to be constantly strong at all times.
+You should be able to heal at your pace and not needing to be strong at all times.
 Healing is pat of feeling human.
 There will be days that feel like making progress, and other days where we feel like we’re starting over again.
 I encourage you to give yourself permission to rest, pause and heal.
 Remember if healing takes longer than you thought, you’re still moving, just at your pace.
-Healing can look like starting again, finding joy again without guilt or asking for support where you need it.
+Healing can look like starting again, finding joy without guilt or asking for support where you need it.
+During moments where I am ready to address my grief in order to heal, I start with prayers and quiet journaling sessions.
+I make sure that I’m having a quiet personal day, where I’m allowed to go through all the emotions and process what it’s rooted from.
+Over the years, my healing has come in the form of therapy, long conversations with my closest friends and family or just being in the presence of the Lord and asking for clarity to heal or process what’s occurred.
+Depending on your grief, healing takes time and is not something that can be rushed.
+I encourage you to acknowledge your grief and when you’re ready heal, identify the tools and resources that are right for you.

 Pause & Reflect